dedeswim/vits-robustness-torch/README.md

 ## Attack effectiveness experiment

 To reproduce the attack effectiveness experiment, you can run the `attack_effectiveness.py` script.
-The results are written to a CSV file created in the same folder as the checkpoints that are tested.
+The results are written to a CSV file created in the same folder as that of the checkpoints that are tested.
 We process the CSV files generated with the [attack_effectiveness.ipynb](notebooks/attack_effectiveness.ipynb) notebook.

 ## Code